chnm/crdh-jekyll/_essays/v02-06-black-placemaking-in-texas.md

   orcid: 0000-0002-7203-0511
   url: "https://tamu.maps.arcgis.com/apps/MapSeries/index.html?appid=7e59e4b826bc4d259f28f9f5e1c1d2f9"
 abstract: |
   While public awareness of incorporated black historic towns and urban neighborhoods in places like Rosewood, Florida, Tulsa, Oklahoma, and Eatonville, Florida grow, less is known about unincorporated Black settlements in Texas.
 From 1865 to 1920, African Americans founded at least 557 self-sustaining freedom colonies in Texas.
 The authors engage the history of Black placemaking through the lens of Texas freedom colonies in Newton and Jasper Counties, areas better known for racial violence than liberation.
-The paper argues that biases in public history and historic preservation policy toward white settlerism, building integrity, and property ownership inhibit the documentation, recognition, and, consequently, the preservation of freedom colonies and their origin stories, necessitating creative approaches to mapping and arguing for these communities' "historic significance" and protection.
+The paper argues that biases in public history and historic preservation policy toward white settlerism, building integrity, and property ownership inhibit the documentation, recognition, and, consequently, the preservation of freedom colonies and their origin stories.
+The authors argue that freedom colonies' marginal status necessitates creative approaches to mapping and crafting arguments for these communities' "historic significance" and protection.
 Authors mapped freedom colonies through collection and analysis of both publically available data and intangible heritage, specifically sonic and social histories in Newton and Jasper County during a pilot study.
 This initial mapping exercise gave birth to the statewide crowdsourcing and mapping project, The Texas Freedom Colonies Atlas.
 Housed on multiple digital humanities platforms, the Atlas contains a map of 357 settlements and translates local constructions of historical significance to policymakers and cultural resource managers.
-appendix:
-- name: README
-  file: roberts-v02/README.txt
-- name: Data archive
-  file: roberts-v02/roberts-biazar-data.zip
-- name: Code archive
-  file: roberts-v02/roberts-biazar-code.zip
 preview: "/assets/img/v02/roberts/preview.png"
 ---

-Heritage is spatial because it asks us to consider where something occurred and why it happened there.
+Heritage is spatial, because it asks us to consider where something occurred and why it happened there.
 Historical designation policies are based on officially accepted theories of historical significance, social location, and collective identities.
 Regulatory frameworks,